eamorgado/FoodieShoot/Documentation/Server.md

 While developing the app, TensorFlow requires the level 28 for the android API, after android 9.0 Google blocked http requests, since we want to provide, even if at a minimum level, some type of security our apache service is SSL enabled and the HTTPS website has a self signed certificate, no further upgrades were made (the server has no domain).

+**Important**: During our implementation we added some confidential data, the secret key, the gmail user and pass for our server and the Nutritionix api, to run the server you will have to make a config file in that format.

 **Note**: One advantage of using Django (besides the object DB) is the SQL injection protection system that comes built in with the framework and the fact we never directly interact with the user's password, not even admin user's can **directly** access a user password.